chem454/chem454.github.io/docs/course-information/technical-reports/technical-reports.md

 ---

-## Example Report

-This report, written by previous students, is an example of a "A" level report: Technical Report Example

 ## How to Write a Technical Report

 Follow the guidelines below when writing your report.
 Your report should be formatted according to the [ACS Style Guide](https://pubs.acs.org/isbn/9780841239999#) (template below).